 Use the Cloud Administration Emergency Tokencode API to disable the Emergency Tokencode authentication method for a user.
 An administrator can disable a user's emergency tokencode before it expires.
-After disabling the tokencode:
+After the tokencode is disabled:

-The user cannot select Emergency Tokencode during authentication because it is not presented as an option.
+The user cannot select Emergency Tokencode during online authentication because it is not presented as an option.

 The administrator cannot view or re-enable the tokencode.
 If the user needs emergency access, the administrator must generate a new tokencode.

 For more information about Emergency Tokencode, see Supported Authentication Methods - Emergency Tokencode.

 Clients calling this API must authenticate themselves by including a JSON Web Token in a request.
 For instructions on using this token, see Authentication for the Cloud Administration APIs .